celerity/workflow

 Celerity::1

-In the Celerity::1 local environment, a workflow is deployed as a containerised version of the Celerity workflow runtime in Docker.
+In the Celerity::1 local environment, a workflow is deployed as a containerised version of the Celerity workflow runtime in a local container orchestrator.
 In the local environment, the runtime is backed by an Apache Cassandra NoSQL database for storing workflow execution state.
 Links from VPCs to APIs are ignored for this environment as the workflow is deployed to a local container network on a developer or CI machine.

 AWS